leportella/v3/_posts/2018-09-25-federal-road-accidents-I.md

 Even if this is not possible, the predictions could help identifying most problematic areas and help determine priorization of resources in areas where resources are scarce.

+## Benchmark

+[Chong, Abraham & Paprzycki, 2005](ajith.softcomputing.net/isda-mam.pdf) did a similar study, where they used neural network for trying to classify victims degree of injuries on traffic accidents.
+On this study, they had 5 classes of injures, including no injury, possible injury, non-incapacitating injury, incapacitating injury, and fatal injury.
+The features where based both on road and driver's characteristics.
+The road characteristics were similar to what we found in the datasets of National Road Police.
+The authors found a ~60% accuracy on predicting the type of victims.

 ## Exploratory Analysis